 - Immediate family members (Spouse/Child) of the person who has highly sufficient financial capacity.

-I am eligible based on bullet number 2.
-But I made sure that I also submitted financial capability requirements to support my application.
+I made sure that I also submitted financial capability requirements to support my application.

 Japan Multiple Entry Visa Requirements